 CockroachDB Cloud supports the latest major version of CockroachDB and the version immediately preceding it.
-All clusters are subject to automatic upgrades to the latest supported minor version.
-CockroachDB Serverless (beta) clusters are subject to automatic upgrades for both minor and major releases while Serverless is in beta.
 For more information, see the CockroachDB Cloud Upgrade Policy.

 Get future release notes emailed to you:

 - Authenticating to CockroachDB Dedicated clusters using public key infrastructure (PKI) security certificates is now Generally Available to all CockroachDB Cloud organizations.

 - SCIM Provisioning, which centralizes provisioning and management of CockroachDB Cloud organization members in an identity provider (IdP) such as Okta using System for Cross-Domain Identity Management SCIM, is now Generally Available to all CockroachDB Cloud organizations.